GOUHFI: a novel contrast- and resolution-agnostic segmentation tool for Ultra-High Field MRI: Results

-In Table \ref{tab:dsc-asd-uc}, the DSC and ASD values computed for \go{} against the manual delineations for WM and GM are reported.
-The ASD values were all below one voxel and DSC $\geq$0.90 for the three image types.
+In Table \ref{tab:dsc-asd-uc}, the median DSC and ASD values computed for \go{} and \sys{} against the manual delineations for WM and GM are reported for the UltraCortex dataset. \go{} systematically outperformed \sys{} for every label and sub-dataset, with a substantial advantage for the cortex label with up to 7 Dice points improvement over \sys{}.